chainguard-dev/edu/content/chainguard/chainguard-enforce/troubleshooting-tips.md

 ## Policies

-If you're running into issues with policies or cluster image policies, this section has some tips for recovery.
+If you're running into issues with policies, this section has some tips for recovery.

 ### Policy does not cover a given image as expected